-Twenty Summers is a new nonprofit arts center in Provincetown, Massachusetts, founded to foster public engagement with art and artists, and to honor the legacy of art in Provincetown.
-Its efforts led to a full restoration of the historic Hawthorne Barn where that legacy began and where its festival of concerts, conversations, artists residencies, and special events take place from May 15 to June 15 annually.
-To visit the Barn, please see our calendar of events to purchase tickets.
+Twenty Summers is a 501(c)(3) nonprofit arts organization in Provincetown, Massachusetts, founded to foster public engagement with art and artists, and to honor the legacy of art in Provincetown.
+Its efforts led to a full restoration of the historic Hawthorne Barn where that legacy began and where its festival of concerts, conversations, artists residencies, and special events take place from mid-May to mid-June annually.
+To visit the Barn or purchase tickets, please see our calendar of events.
 Please note that the Barn is only open to the public when we have a listed event.
 Each season we film and record all events, having now grown a rich media archive.
 You can watch or listen to past events for free on our videos page and podcast page.

-The name Twenty Summers is a phrase in a poem by Stanley Kunitz connoting both the pull of Provincetown and its legacy of art.
+The name Twenty Summers is a phrase in Stanley Kunitz’s poem “Route Six” connoting both the pull of Provincetown and its legacy of art.

 “[The Barn is] where many say this storied peninsula got its start as an art colony.
 Norman Rockwell studied there.
 Norman Mailer, renting a house next door, attended parties in the space.
 Tennessee Williams danced and Jackson Pollock got drunk in the barn….
 [Twenty Summers’] launch is being hailed by locals, long-frustrated by bulldozers rolling over sites of historic significance.”